dscarpelli/expand-ec2-disk/README.md

 6) Extend filesystem

 # Usage
+Execute on the target instance where the additional storage is required.
 ./expand-ec2-disk.sh [ -s additional space ]

 By default, the new volume will be created 20% * the current total size of the logical volume.
 A custom size can be provided with the -s flag as an integer in GB.